RBAC and ABAC with AWS IAM

 10,000 feet high difference between RBAC and ABAC

 - RBAC is much simpler to implement, as we have seen above — actually, the practice in the last post already provided one RBAC implementation;

 - ABAC provides almost infinite condition scalability (e.g., age > 21, employed by NGO and from US — a hypothetical example here, no real meaning);

 - ABAC provides highly granular access control.

 We talked about RBAC access control with AWS IAM, which is a common case for a lot of applications, and the common practices we needed in our enterprise app security (we provided two examples).

 We also briefly mentioned that AWS IAM can offer ABAC access control if we need more complex and scalable access control policies — ABAC deserves several dedicated posts itself, but the takeaway from this post should be that AWS IAM tags and conditions offer the tool for us to build such an access control policy.

 - Four key areas to visit while protecting your database.

-- How does AWS IAM role, STS and Identity Pool work with each other
+- How AWS IAM role, STS and Identity Pool work together

-- AWS IAM in layman's terms.
-IAM policy setup to give development team maximal velocity and autonomy
+- IAM policy setup to give dev teams maximal velocity